-Hyperemesis gravidarum: no ordinary morning sicknessDecember 4th, 2012 in Diseases, Conditions, Syndromes /
+Hyperemesis gravidarum: no ordinary morning sicknessDecember 4, 2012 by Alice Ritchie in Medicine & Health / Diseases, Conditions, Syndromes

 For anyone who has had hyperemesis gravidarum, the pregnancy-induced vomiting that has caused Prince William's wife Kate to be hospitalised, the term "morning sickness" is way off the mark.

 "When you're vomiting 30 to 40 times a day and admitted to hospital, it's a completely different complication of pregnancy," said Rachel Treagust, 28, who suffered from HG, as it is known, with all three of her children.

 She told AFP she was "literally bed-bound, in the dark, no TV, no smells or food around. you can't even swallow your own saliva, that's how horrific it is".

 Morning sickness—formally called nausea and vomiting in pregnancy—affects around 30 percent of women in early pregnancy, according to Britain's Royal College of Obstetricians and Gynaecologists.